Unforeseen medical treatment

 - If you are staying in the Czech Republic for an extended period, you can register with one of the Czech health insurance funds, which will issue you a “Potvrzeni o registraci” (certificate of registration) valid for the length of your stay.
 You must present this document whenever you seek treatment or have a prescription filled.

 - Standard dental care is covered by the public health insurance system.
 However, charges are due for certain extra dental treatment and materials, for which you will usually have to pay at least part of the cost.
-The standard fee is CZK 30.

 - Ambulance service is free.